Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 Pictured: Steve Kpa (@Anchr3d) Cooper

-For this week’s Feature Friday, we’re getting you ready for the trail with some very functional tire options to help conquer any terrain with your 5th Gen 4Runner.
-Aside from a set of headlights, new tires are probably the first upgrade that 90% of new 4Runner owners purchase for their vehicle when starting their off-road build.
-The only trouble is, what tire to go with?
-There are many companies out there, along with multiple tread types from those companies as well.
+There are many companies out there, along with multiple tread types from each.
 Should you go with a Mud Terrain, All Terrain, or a Hybrid Tire tread pattern?
 In no particular order, and with some repeat tire choices, each rig owner featured below has shared their own experiences to hopefully help you in your future tire purchase.
 In my honest opinion, I think tires are one of the most important upgrades you can make.
-Take your time and read through these unique owner experiences and hopefully, that will get you closer to making a choice on what tire is best for your 4Runner.
+Take your time and read through these unique owner experiences; hopefully, that will help you get closer to choosing the tire that’s best for your 4Runner.

 1. Alex Kessinger (@Themagrunner) Falken